stanfordhpccenter/cs74/labs/week1/lab1.md

 Warning: Permanently added 'hpcc-cluster.stanford.edu,171.64.55.130' (ECDSA) to the list of known hosts.
 ```

-You'll be prompted for your HPCC password, which we provide.
+You'll be prompted for your HPCC password, which we're providing.
-Type your password and press enter
+Type your password and press enter.
 **NOTE** Your keystrokes will not appear on the screen.
 ```
 user@hpcc-cluster.stanford.edu's password: